Kimmy Dora and the Temple of Kiyeme: Background and development

-In January 2012, the film producer and actor Piolo Pascual reported that he is working on producing more films this year under his own production outfit, Spring Films and stated that the sequel of Kimmy Dora is shooting already.
-Also, on January 4 episode of Kris TV where the lead star Eugene Domingo and director-producer Joyce Bernal revealed that they are already looking for a location in South Korea for the set of The Temple of Kiyeme.
+In January 2012, the film producer and actor Piolo Pascual reported that he is working on producing more films this year under his own production outfit, Spring Films, and stated that the sequel of Kimmy Dora is shooting already.
+Also, on the January 4 episode of Kris TV where the lead star Eugene Domingo and director-producer Joyce Bernal revealed that they are already looking for a location in South Korea for the set of The Temple of Kiyeme.
 The script of the film was submitted as an official entry for the 2011 Metro Manila Film Festival but did not make it to the official list.

 On January 25, the Korean National Tourism Organization reported that they have enticed the Philippine film Kimmy Dora and the Temple of Kiyeme to film in Korea.
-The filming will take place at major landmarks of Seoul, such as Gwanghwamun Plaza, Cheonggyecheon, Myeongdong, Namsan Tower, and Doseonsa from January 29 until February 8.
+Filming took place at major landmarks of Seoul, such as Gwanghwamun Plaza, Cheonggyecheon, Myeongdong, Namsan Tower, and Doseonsa from January 29 until February 8.
 The Koreans fawned over the Filipino celebrities during the taping, while the film director Joyce Bernal was interviewed by the Korean Broadcasting System or KBS.
 Bernal noted in the interview, "The scenery is interesting.
 There is the traditional and there’s the modern.
 There is like two worlds in Seoul...".

 In a separate interview, Bernal and lead cast, Eugene Domingo, expressed their satisfaction over the outcome of the Korean sojourn, and emphasized how the winter season afforded them to shoot several scenes in a blanket of snow.
 The scenes set in Seoul will take up around 40% of the film.
-On February 6, 2012, the casts Eugene Domingo and Alodia Gosiengfiao, and director Joyce Bernal posted a picture together with one of the Super Junior, Kim Heechul.
-Alodia, a new addition to the cast, will play as a Korean lady.
+On February 6, 2012, cast members Eugene Domingo, Alodia Gosiengfiao, and director Joyce Bernal posted a picture together with Super Junior member Kim Hee-chul.
+Alodia, a new addition to the cast, played a Korean lady.
 The film was supposed to air in April but was moved back to June to give way for Every Breath U Take and Born to Love You.